zkforge/zhoukai.me/src/pages/about.md

 title: "About"
 ---

-AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
-I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).

 This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by default and additional color schemes can also be configured.